Philipp-Sc/cosmos-rust-bot/README.md

 * Sensitive information is gathered at runtime via user input.
 This avoids storing sensitive information within config files.
 * The seed phrase is stored safely in memory with <a href="https://github.com/unrelentingtech/secstr">secstr</a>.
 * Requests are either made directly to the Terra FCD or LCD.
-If possible the LCD is prefered.
 For that terra-rust-bot mainly relies on the [Terra-Rust-API](https://crates.io/crates/terra-rust-api).
+In some cases <a href="api.anchorprotocol.com/api/v2/distribution-apy">api.anchorprotocol.com</a> is used.

 ## Disclaimer

 > This may steal your money.
-Do you own research.
+Do your own research.
 Take a look at the code.

 ## Manual - Just Read The Instructions